Skip to Main Content

 A Celebration of African Americans in Maryland

-• Learn how Benjamin Banneker was able to use his almanac as an anti-slavery protest to Thomas Jefferson.
+• Discover how Benjamin Banneker utilized his almanac as a strategic protest against slavery in his correspondence with Thomas Jefferson.

-• See the advertisement for the slave auction Kunta Kinte was sold in.
+• Examine the historical advertisement for the auction where Kunta Kinte was sold into slavery.

-• Explore Maryland’s ties to North Pole expeditions through citizens Matthew Henson and Herbert Frisby.
+• Explore Maryland’s connection to Arctic exploration through the pioneering achievements of Matthew Henson and Herbert Frisby.

 Past Exhibits